dremin/k33nbot/README.md

 - **allowedRole** - Users in this role can use this plugin.

 #### battlemetrics
-The `battlemetrics` plugin is currently only supported for Rust servers.
+The `battlemetrics` plugin has only been tested with Project Zomboid and Rust servers.

 - **name** - Name to show for the server in the bot's presence.
 - **thumbnail** - URL of thumbnail to show in the reply embed.